Silicrex/PokemonBreedingSimulator/README.md

 * **Roll** = Outcome of a randomized event.
 As a verb: to receive something from a randomized event.
 Probably comes from the idea of rolling dice?
 * **Held Item** = Pokemon can hold an item (no more than one).
 Certain held items will affect the breeding process.
 * **Destiny Knot** = A held item that causes the offspring to **inherit five IVs from the parents**, as opposed to the normal three.
 Breeding with **Destiny Knot = less mutation**.
 This could be good or bad depending on what is in the current "gene pool."
 Which parent holds this makes no difference, and having each parent hold one is no different than only having one.
 * **Power Item** = There is a power item (a held item) corresponding to each of the six stats.
 When a parent is holding a power item, their **IV corresponding to the stat** of the power item is **guaranteed to be inherited by the offspring**.
+Trying to use a Power Item on both parents does NOT apply both effects, it will just randomly choose one to use, and the other will do nothing.
 If you combine this with the Destiny Knot (one parent holds the power item, the other holds a Destiny Knot), the guaranteed IV from the power item will take up one of the five inherited IVs from the Destiny Knot. *For example, say you had a male with a 31 Attack IV holding the attack power item, and a female holding a Destiny Knot.
 The offspring will have a 31 Attack IV, four other IVs inherited from the parents, and then one random IV.*
 * **Nature** = Pokemon have another potentially-hereditary value: Nature.
 There are 25 Natures.
 Each Nature corresponds to increasing one stat by 10% and decreasing another by 10%.
 The only exception is the HP stat, which is never affected by Nature.
 Natures which increase and reduce the same stat are called "Neutral Natures," since they don't do anything.
 Nature is only hereditary when a parent is holding a held item called an **Everstone**.
 * **Everstone** = Held item which guarantees that the parent holding it will pass down their Nature to the offspring.
 If both parents hold one, it's random between the two.
 * **Egg Group** = Pokemon can only breed with other Pokemon that are in the same egg group.
 They don't necessarily need to be the same species, but they need to have the same egg group.
 Egg groups are broad categories, such as "Dragon", "Flying", and "Field".
 Pokemon can be in 1-2 egg groups.